 Ruffled Fan Palm (Licuala grandis)

 The ruffled fan palm (Licuala grandis) looks like something from an alien world.
 It is native to Vanuatu, an island nation off the east coast of Australia.
 These palms have large, round, pleated leaves that set them apart from other fan palms.
 Be careful—those leaves are also very sharp!
-This plant can get up to 6 feet tall if kept in a pot, and a little bigger if kept outside.
+So, this plant can get up to 6 feet tall if kept in a pot, and a little bigger if kept outside.

 As one might expect of a plant from an island, the ruffled fan palm is sensitive to water.
 Water it only when the soil is dry, and the soil must drain well.
 It also likes slightly acidic (pH 6.0-7.0) soil, so ask your local garden center for some soil around that pH.
 Surprisingly, mature ruffled fan palms can tolerate freezing temperatures, so keeping one indoors should not be a problem.